 History of bilateral relations

-Switzerland provided humanitarian assistance to Armenia immediately after the devastating earthquake in 1988, when the country was still part of the Soviet Union.
+Switzerland provided humanitarian assistance to Armenia following the devastating earthquake in 1988 when the country was still part of the Soviet Union.

 Switzerland recognised Armenia as an independent state on 23 December 1991.
 The two countries have maintained diplomatic relations since 30 April 1992.
 The Armenian ambassador was accredited to Switzerland in 2002.

-In 2011, Switzerland opened an embassy in Yerevan.
+Switzerland opened an embassy in Yerevan in 2011.
 Until then, the Swiss ambassador in Tbilisi had also been accredited to Armenia.